OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### Default SRC Tag to Get Past Filters that Check SRC Domain

 This attack will bypass most SRC domain filters.
-If you insert JavaScript in an event method, it will also apply to any HTML tag type injection that uses elements like Form, Iframe, Input, Embed etc, and this attack will also allow any relevant event for the tag type to be substituted like `onblur`, `onclick`.
-As you ssee this approach allows you to generate many different variations for many injections listed here.
+Inserting JavaScript in an event handler also applies to any HTML tag type injection using elements like Form, Iframe, Input, Embed etc. This also allows the substitution of any relevant event for the tag type, such as `onblur` or `onclick`, providing extensive variations of the injections listed here.

 Edited by Abdullah Hussam(@Abdulahhusam).